Here are some of the things we get asked most often, but please get in touch if you have a question that is not covered here.

 Do children need to see the show to read the book (or vice versa?)

 Absolutely not.
-Although some tricks from the book sometimes appear in the show, the book is designed as a stand-alone guide to help children perform their own tricks.
+Although some tricks from the book sometimes appear in the show, the book is designed as a stand-alone guide to help children learn and perform their own mathematical tricks.
 As part of the visit you will receive a letter to send to parents inviting them to order copies at a 40% discount.
 They are under no pressure to do so but we do ask that you send the letter out either in paper or electronic form.

 How much does it cost for a visit?